Reviews You Can Rely On

 Our Verdict

-The Pelican Flow 106 is one of the most affordable hardshell stand up paddle boards on the market.
+The Pelican Flow 106 is an affordable stand up paddle board that impressed our team.
 Even with its robust build, it maneuvers quite well and has surprisingly good gliding capabilities.
 This board is built to withstand whatever wear, bumps, and dings it might be put through.
 However, it's certainly on the heavier side for a SUP, and you'll likely need two people to load on and off a vehicle safely.
 Luckily it has 5 handles to help with carrying and lifting.
 Overall, we think it's a good, durable option for beginner-level paddlers with a price you'd be hard-pressed to beat (although make sure to factor in the price of a SUP paddle, because this board doesn't include one).
 To see how this SUP compares to the rest of the lineup, check out our favorite stand up paddle boards in our comprehensive review.

 REASONS TO BUY